Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 Note that one of the SNI names defined in `snis` above contains a wildcard (`*.tls-example.com`).
-An SNI may contain a single wildcard in the leftmost (prefix) or rightmost (suffix) postion.
+An SNI may contain a single wildcard in the leftmost (prefix) or rightmost (suffix) position.
 This can be useful when maintaining multiple subdomains.
 A single `sni` configured with a wildcard name can be used to match multiple subdomains, instead of creating an SNI for each.